JSyther/C-Sharp/README.md

 - This article is being shared for free and for the purpose of education and knowledge sharing.
 The authors of this article have invested a significant amount of time     and effort in creating this content and we kindly ask that you respect their work and abide by the terms of use outlined here.

-- Free distribution and copying are permitted.
+- For Free charge available to distribution and copying are permitted.
 It can also be translated into other languages.

 - Any violations of these terms will be met with legal action.
 We thank you for your understanding and cooperation.

   Sincerely,
   Reverse-A Project